-Sing to your fledglings again, Mother, O lift up your head!
-Evil that plagued us is slain, Death in the garden lies dead.
-Terror that hid in the roses is impotent-flung on the dunghill and dead!
+Sing to your fledglings again,

+Mother, oh lift up your head!

+Evil that plagued us is slain,

+Death in the garden lies dead.

+Terror that hid in the roses is impotent-flung on the dung-hill and dead!

-Who has delivered us, who?
+Who hath delivered us, who?

 Tell me his nest and his name.

-Rikki, the valiant, the true, Tikki, with eveballs of flame- Rikk-tikki-tikki, the ivory-fanged, the hunter with eyeballs of flame!
-Give him the Thanks of the Birds,
+Rikki, the valiant, the true, Tikki, with eyeballs of flame, Rik-tikki-tikki, the ivory-fanged, the hunter with eyeballs Rik-tikki-tikki, the ivory-fanged, the hunter with eyeballs of flame.

-Bowing with tail-feathers spread, Praise him with nightingale words-Nay, I will praise him instead.
+Give him the Thanks of the Birds, Bowing with tail-feathers spread!
+Praise him with nightingale words- Nay, I will praise him instead.
 Hear!
-I will sing you the praise of the bottle-tailed Rikki with eveballs of red!
+I will sing you the praise of the bottle-tailed Rikki, with eyeballs of red!

-(Here Rikki-tikki interrupted, so the rest of the song is lost.)
+(Here Rikki-tikki interrupted, and the rest of the song is lost.)

 TOOMAI OF THE ELEPHANTS

+ιl

+?

-I will remember what I was.
-I am sick of rope and chain.
-I will remember my old strength and all my forest affairs.
-I will not sell my back to man for a bundle of sugar-cane: I will go out to my own kind, and the wood-folk in their lairs.
+Toomai of the Elephants will remember what I was, I am sick of rope and chain- I will remember my old strength and all my forest affairs.
+I will not sell my back to man for a bundle of sugar-cane, I will go out to my own kind, and the wood-folk in their lairs.

-I will go out until the day, until the morning break- Out to the winds' untainted kiss, the waters' clean caress- I will forget my ankle-ring and snap my picket-stake.
+I will go out until the day, until the morning break, Out to the winds' untainted kiss, the waters' clean caress: I will forget my ankle-ring and snap my picket-stake.
 I will revisit my lost loves, and playmates masterless!